BryanJames16/RelaySpark/Docs/security.md

 ---

 ## 🔍 osv-source-scan
-Job for OSV conatiner tar scan.
+Job for OSV scan for source code repository.

 ### 🗃️ Variables
 - `OSV_SOURCE_SCAN_PATH`: Path of the source code repository to recursively scan.